mithi/react-philosophies/README.md

 > Not only should a component have a single responsibility, it should also have a clear spot on the spectrum of abstraction.
 On one end, we have generic building blocks like `<Button>`, `<Heading>`, `<Modal>`.
 On the other end, we have one-off templates like `<Homepage>` and `<ContactForm>`.
 Every component should have a clear spot on this spectrum.
 A `<Button>` component shoudn't have a _user_ prop, since users are a higher-abstract concept and `Button` is a low-abstract component.

-(Note, the above is taken from his response to my email... really appreciate that he took the time to share his ideas 🙂)
+(Note, the above is taken from his response to my email...
+I really appreciate that he took the time to share his ideas 🙂)